GeoCat/qgis-bridge-plugin/docs/source/14_bridge_behaviour.md

 ### Example

 We have a layer named *\"States US\"* .
-When the layer *\"States US\"* is published to GeoServer in a Shapefile datastore this will be the
+When the layer *\"States US\"* is published in a Shapefile datastore this will be the
 result:

 | Type                                 | Name                       |